-An interesting fact about runtime is that, long ago, technical writers insisted on writing something like “when a program is run” and due to this continuous repeating of phrase it became obvious to use a new term and that’s how “runtime” word came into existence and use.
+An interesting fact about runtime is that, long ago, technical writers insisted on writing something like “when a program is run”, and due to this continuous repeating of phrase, it became obvious to use a new term, and that’s how “runtime” word came into existence and use.
 So now formally putting the words, that runtime is usually referred to when a program is running.
-In a program life cycle, the total time between the program starting to run in the memory until the program is terminated by the user or the operating system is essentially known as runtime.
+In a program life cycle, the program’s total time starting to run in the memory until the user or the operating system terminates the program is essentially known as runtime.

-- So now with much further ado, let us drive through the differences in runtime and compile time.
-The first level of difference is the instance at which the compile time or runtime comes into play.
-Compile time is that time when the code development is in progress and the developer tries to compile the code written to convert that into a code which a machine can interpret.
-On contrary, run time is essentially that time when the code has been developed and pushed to an environment to run it, and the time starts from the moment the first line of code starts getting executed.
+- So now, with much further ado, let us drive through the differences in runtime and compile time.
+The first level of difference is the instance at which the compile-time or runtime comes into play.
+Compile-time is when the code development is in progress, and the developer tries to compile the code written to convert that into a code that a machine can interpret.
+On the contrary, run time is essentially that time when the code has been developed and pushed to an environment to run it, and the time starts from the moment the first line of code starts getting executed.

 - The next difference is in the hierarchy level on which these 2 belong.
-As per the various insights we have had, compile time is the time which is measured when the code language is been converted to machine-understandable language and from there the code is executed.
+As per the various insights we have had, compile-time is the time that is measured when the code language has been converted to machine-understandable language, and from there, the code is executed.
 So if we have to place the chronology, it would be the compile time is calculated first, and then the runtime.

 - Now we would look at the polymorphism technique in compile time vs runtime.
-In the case of compile time, the method to be executed is decided during the compilation of the code and the datatype which invokes the object is looked at.
-On the contrary, in the case of polymorphism in runtime, the object needed for executing method is not known beforehand and hence the code is compiled.
+In the case of compile-time, the method to be executed is decided during the compilation of the code, and the datatype which invokes the object is looked at.
+On the contrary, in the case of polymorphism in runtime, the object needed for executing the method is not known beforehand, and hence the code is compiled.
 When the flow of the code starts, it is only then the methods know what object is coming towards it for execution.

 - The next difference is in terms of error reporting.
-In compile time the errors are reported on compile time and it is in reference to syntax or semantics the code is looked into whereas, in a runtime error, the error is referenced from the time when the code starts its execution.
-Compiler is the elements which detect the compile time error whereas it is in runtime environment the runtime error is detected.
-One can easily fix the compile-time error during development without running it in a production simulated environment whereas runtime error can’t be 100% full proof without running it in a runtime environment.
+In compile-time, the errors are reported on compile-time, and it is in reference to syntax or semantics the code is looked into, whereas, in a runtime error, the error is referenced from the time when the code starts its execution.
+A compiler is the elements that detect the compile-time error, whereas it is in a runtime environment; the runtime error is detected.
+One can easily fix the compile-time error during development without running it in a production simulated environment, whereas runtime error can’t be 100% full proof without running it in a runtime environment.

 |Where does it come in the hierarchy?||This occurs well in advance in software development.||After the software development is complete, it comes into play when the code is executed in a runtime environment.|